-modify-atts specifies attribute types to be presented for users to modify when adding or modifying an entry.
+Specifies attribute types to be presented for users to modify when adding or modifying an entry.
 The order in which the attributes are listed determines the order in which they are displayed by the DUA.

-This component should be consistent with the mandatory and optional attributes specified through the schema attributes objectClasses and dITContentRules (see the Technical Reference Guide: Directory System Agent).
+This component should be consistent with the mandatory and optional attributes specified through the schema attributes objectClasses and dITContentRules (see the ViewDS Directory Server: Technical Reference Guide).
 The DUA appends omitted mandatory attributes, and omits specified attributes that are neither mandatory nor optional.